NattyDuzza/LambdaNotes/01_analysis.md

 information that can be stored to be represented on the mindmap; although it is an advantage that the Mind Map will be easy to read, it is probable that in some people's perspective this will be a lacking feature.

-The limitations
+The limitations of the flashcard software is that it won't have sub-cardsets within the scope of this program, however it may be able to in future iterations.

-## Success Criteria
+## Program Requirements

-The following table contains the success criteria for the project.
+The following table contains the program requirements.
+This is a list of features that would be needed to call any certain version a 'fully fledged' piece of software.
+Therefore, not all features listed may be fully implemented within the scope of the project.

 It uses a numbering system in the form (section number, requirement number). e.g. (1.1 refers to Requirement 1 from Section 1).
-Any requirements listed in parentheses, (), are possible requirements that may be implemented at a post initial-development stage.
+Any requirements listed in parentheses, (), are possible requirements that could be implemented at a stage after the program was in a state where it would be able to be fully released; it would pose the possibility to improve the software, but is not essential to its full use.

 - **Section 1** - Application Access and User Interface
 - **Section 2** - Mind Map Functions and Algorithms